 Crossing multiple culinary boundaries with ease and symbolizing nurturance and potency, the chicken has never ceased to subjugate its lovers.
 The seemingly insignificant fowl has a deep spiritual and cultural significance in some places and religions too.
-The ancient Greeks even believed that the mighty lion feared the rooster, a symbol of valor and bravery.
+The ancient Greeks even believed that the mighty lion feared the rooster, a symbol of valour and bravery.
 The super food that powers many of us is celebrated on the second Thursday of October each year.
 Hail the two-winged wonder!

 Speaking of its history, it was discovered by the side of a road in Greece in the first decade of the fifth century BC.
 The Athenian general Themistocles, on his way to confront the invading Persian forces, stopped to watch two cocks fighting.
 History manifests how the Greeks went on to repel the invaders, preserving the civilization that honours those creatures.